KasperKnop/WEB1/docs/01-web-infrastructure-and-html.md

 1. Visit a real website — a news site, Wikipedia article, product page, etc. (Choose something with a lot of text and structure you can play with.)
 2. Open your browser’s developer tools (Right-click > Inspect or press F12)
-3. Modify the text, headlines, images, or layout directly in the browser to create a fake but convincing piece of news.
+3. Modify the text, headlines, or images directly in the browser to create a fake but convincing piece of news.
 4. Take a screenshot, [upload it to imgur](https://imgur.com/upload) and share it in the comment section below.
 The comments accepts HTML, so you can use an `<img>` element to share it (don't forget to add the image extension to the URL!).
 You can use the preview tab to make sure that the image is working before posting.

 ### Introduce Yourself!